Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.serializer.md

 ## AsyncCallOptions.serializer property

-How to serialization and deserialization JSON RPC payload
+How to serialize and deserialize the JSON RPC payload

 <b>Signature:</b>